top of page

 Jeffrey Oseid, MD

-Dr. Jeffrey Oseid is a retired primary care physician residing in Minneapolis with his wife, Professor Julie Oseid.
-They have three grown children and one grandchild, all of whom live in Minneapolis.
-Dr. Oseid's interest in the Babies Breath Project originates from its local roots and his deep admiration for the remarkable, dedicated nurse educators who make the project so impactful.
+I am Dr Jeffrey Oseid.
+MD.
+I am a retired primary care physician living in Minneapolis with my wife, professor Julie Oseid.
+We have three grown children and one grandchild all living in Minneapolis.
+My interest in the Babies Breath Project stems from its local roots and from my admiration for the amazing, dedicated nurse educators who make the Babies Breath Project so meaningful.

 bottom of page